smiths/swhs/Program/CCode/README.md

 Once all of this has been successfully completed, the program can be run from this directory using the following command on Windows:

-- make -f Makefile.txt

-Or on Mac OS X:

 - make

 The software testing for SWHS uses the Unity C testing framework.
 To run the tests on the software, execute the following command from this directory on Windows:

-- make -f Makefile.txt test

-Or on Mac OS X:

 - make test

 To remove all of the generated files from your directory after running the software, use the following command on Windows:

-- make -f Makefile.txt clean

-Or on MacOS X:

 - make clean